gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

       use 'pruning' functions of the type informatino users fill out to make the types consistent, so no multiple Float32(input), figure that all out in the package
 - [] test by ony specified tests, rather than the whole package each and every time ichagne a letter or two
 - [] toggle-able force clamp based on user input or opt-in default value
+- [] allow for random generation of positions within a grid, where each particle will spawn in a random area in its grid cube

 #### Style guide things
 - [] are all mutation functions inidcated properly?